codeaashu/codeaashu/README.md

 Professionally,
 > I'm a software engineer who designs, and a design engineer who builds.

-> Available for contract-based projects
+> I cross the limits of possibility for those who don't care about the price.

-> NOTE: I cross the limits of possibility for those who don't care about the price.
+> Available for contract-based projects.
       </ul>

 <td align="center" valign="top">